SantiagoSR-1/BizOps_Loan_Qualifier/qualifier/README.md

 This section should include screenshots, code blocks, or animations showing how your project works.

 ---

 ## Usage

-This section should include screenshots, code blocks, or animations explaining how to use your project.

 To use the BizOps Loan Qualifer Application, clone the GitHub repository to your intended computer directory and run **app.py** with: